|Year of selection||2009|

 Tracking future windstorms in Europe

-Large annual losses triggered by European windstorms can arise from collective risk caused by the clustering of successive storms and the dependency between storm-related wind speed and rainfall extremes.
+Large annual losses can arise from the collective risk associated with European windstorms.
+This is due to the clustering of successive storms and the dependency between storm-related wind speed and rainfall extremes.
 There is growing scientific evidence that natural variations in the large-scale flow induce dependency between successive storms and between wind and rainfall extremes.
-“For example, the severe storms that impacted France in December 1999 were due to the persistence of a strong upper level jet stream.
-We know that this condition provides the energy needed for explosive growth of damaging windstorms”, says Pr.
-David Stephenson.
+“For example, the severe storms that impacted France in December 1999 were due to the persistence of a strong upper-level jet stream.
+We know that this condition provides the energy needed for the explosive growth of damaging windstorms,” explained Prof. David Stephenson.

-Pr.
-David Stephenson leads a project aimed at quantifying future changes in collective risk due to European windstorms.
-He assesses in particular the potential evolution in European windstorm events focusing on large scale changes in the North Atlantic storm track and their relation with regional changes in landfall windstorms over Europe, extreme wind speeds and precipitation associated and their relationship with wind damage and floods as well as clustering of extremes related to windstorms landfalls over Europe.
+Prof. David Stephenson is leading a project aimed at quantifying future changes in the collective risk associated with European windstorms.
+More specifically, he is assessing the potential evolution of European windstorm events by focusing on large-scale changes in the North Atlantic storm track and their relationship to regional changes in landfall windstorms across Europe.
+He is also examining the relationship between extremes of precipitation, wind speed, wind damage and floods as well as the clustering of extreme events related to windstorms across Europe.

-He collaborates with the UK Met Office to statistically analyze this storm tracks from a set of state-of-the-art high resolution regional climate model projections for the 21st century.
-This will allow better quantifying trends and clustering in future European windstorms.
-He will then look at dependency between successive storms and between extreme winds speeds and extreme precipitation.
-In addition, this project will set up a European windstorms research network to help bring together critical mass in this important area of climate science.
+He is collaborating with the UK Met Office to statistically analyze these storm tracks from a set of state-of-the-art high-resolution regional climate model projections for the 21st century.
+This will allow him to better quantify trends and clustering in future European windstorms.
+He will then look at the dependency between successive storms as well as between extreme winds speeds and extreme precipitation.
+In addition, the project will set up a European windstorm research network to help bring together critical mass in this important area of climate science.

-The global modeling results may enable an analysis of the large-scale driving factors of European windstorms under a changing climate, while the European regional modeling runs will give an understanding of the hazard produced by storms.
-These more dynamic predictions are of high relevance to the insurance sector as they allow to look at the changing rates of hazards.
+The global modeling results may lead to an analysis of the large-scale driving factors of European windstorms under a changing climate, while the European regional modeling runs will provide an understanding of the hazards produced by storms.
+These more dynamic predictions are highly relevant for the insurance industry, as they provide knowledge about the changing rates of hazards.

 Professor David Stephenson is an internationally renowned expert of the statistical analysis of weather and climate.
 He has developped advanced methodologies that provide deeper understanding of climate variations and improve the quality of forecasts.
 Since 1998, he has worked with catastrophe modellers in the global reinsurance industry.
 In 2006, he was also a key founding member of the Willis Research Network, the world’s largest partnership between academia and insurance companies.
 Professor Stephenson has received Axa funding for his RACEWIN project, which will assess the impact of climate change on European windstorms.